 A good example is Apple, which has long enough been forcing its way into healthcare with such devices as Apple Watch and iPhones, the owners of which are encouraged to accomplish different care or fitness tasks in order to get a reward.

 Fitocracy is another great example of the app which gives users the feeling of the progress through experience and leveling up.
 Quests and achievements help users to find each other and create online fitness groups.
 In this way, Fitocracy encourages users other to work out and eat a healthy food.

 The software giant SAP AG has been involved using gamification since 2006, and in 2015 it introduced its own cloud-based gamification platform.
-The arrival of this large business software vendor signaled a new phase in the gamification industry as it enabled its shift from a niche to a mainstream technology.
+The arrival of this large business software vendor signalled a new phase in the gamification industry as it enabled its shift from a niche to mainstream technology.

 SAP Cloud Platform Gamification allows introducing gamification concepts to large enterprise systems.
 The platform offers administration environment for managing and developing game mechanics, web API for easy integration of applications, suite of widgets, real-time feedback, gamification analytics for continuously improving the game concepts and Single-sign-on (SSO) support provided by SAP ID Service.